Born to lead? How any accountant can be a leader

 He now feels that it’s not necessary to know everything himself, but that all the required knowledge is accessible through someone in the ten-strong-team.
 And he trusts them all to deliver what is necessary and if they are not sure, to know that they can come to him to discuss anything troubling them.

 A recent job evaluation and role clarification exercise, coupled with a dovetailed appraisal system has ensured that everyone is playing to their strengths and the energy in the business is high.
 The leadership style has changed in the office.
 But not only that, the clients first point of contact is usually David, all client emails and queries are handled by David and Adam, while John is only involved for complex cases.

 David clearly demonstrated these leadership skills during a recent presentation for Hertfordshire Business Awards Best Family Business category.
 The significant positive factor according to the judges was that everyone in the company spoke as part of the hour long presentation.
 This would have been inconceivable two years ago.

 You might also be interested in

-Froggett-Thomson runs Thomson Training which provides results-driven coaching consultancy and tailored training sessions, covering telephone sales, face to face and telephone customer service skills, interviewing and staff development, branding, social media marketing and leadership...
+Froggett-Thomson runs Thomson Training which provides results-driven coaching consultancy and tailored training sessions.
+Covering leadership, motivation, telephone sales, face to face and telephone customer service skills, interviewing and staff development, branding and social media...